Why the Pilgrims Really Came to America

 Unfortunately, at this time in England, the Church and State were intimately tied, and Separatists were considered treasonous; they lived in danger of both persecution and imprisonment.
 For this reason, a small group of Separatists from the village of Scrooby (in north Nottinghamshire) determined that it was time to leave England.
 So, in 1609, these Separatists sailed to Holland (not America).

 For more than a decade, they enjoyed religious freedom in Holland and gathered openly for church under the leadership of Pastor John Robinson.
 So why not stay in Holland?
 They had found the religious freedom for which they came.
-The answers may surprise you.
+Here are the two main reasons why the pilgrims came to America, and the answers may surprise you!

 First and foremost, these Pilgrims, as they would come to be called, had a deep concern for the well-being of their children.
 Life in Holland had proved to be difficult.
 The only work available to immigrants was poorly paid, and despite their hard labor, they struggled constantly with poverty.
 Work was taking a toll on both parents and children -- causing them to age before their time.
 Furthermore, some of the children were assimilating into Dutch culture and abandoning their parents’ values.
 William Bradford (a passenger on the Mayflower and governor of the Plymouth Plantation) explained: